8th Dragoon Regiment (France): World War I

 After World War I began, the 8th Dragoons were sent to the frontline trenches.
 They later participated in the Battle of the Marne, and after 3 years in the trenches, the Germans tried desperately to break the stalemate.
 The 8th Dragoons were part of the counter offensive in 1918, first arriving at Amiens, then to the mountainous terrain of Southern Flanders, and by the end of the attack, were at Aisne.

 Peacetime

-During peacetime, the 8th Dragoons were quartered at Luneville.
+During peacetime, the 8th Dragoons were quartered at Lunéville.

 World War II

 1939

 The 8th Dragoon Regiment, together with 31st Dragoons, form the 4th Cavalry Brigade, itself the first part of the 2nd Cavalry Division.
 The 2nd Cavalry Division would station themselves in the Ardennes to delay the Germans for as long as possible, in front of the 9th Army.

 1940

 When the German attack began on May 10, 1940, the 8th Dragoons were made up of four squadrons, with the capacity of 900 men, and 1,200 horses in total.
 Half of the men would become prisoners of war while a small contingent was withdrawn.
 Nevertheless, the 8th Dragoons fought with the British Expeditionary Force in Belgium and France, delaying the Germans while the main group made its escape.
 By the time the remaining Allied units at the Dunkirk Pocket surrendered, the 8th Dragoons virtually ceased to exist.